BrianHicks/brianthicks.com/content/post/sets-member-size.md

            caption="A set containing only 5." >}}

 This time, the head is `5` and our item is `5`.
-They're euqal, so our code returns `True`.
+They're equal, so our code returns `True`.
 Since we're not modifying the value on it's way back up the tree, we return `True` from the top level.

 ### Lost and Lost